egonz/old_sql/README.md

 	# 'report_view' is optional.
 It overrides the default_report_view defined in the initializer.
 It
 	# can be set to jqgrid, table, or chart.
 	#
 	# 'query_vars' are variables that are passed into the SQL file and can be parsed using ERB.
-	# E.g. <%=foo%>
 	#
 	# Optionally use 'report_db' to specify a class that extends ActiveRecord::Base.
 Use the require
 	# path for your class.
 E.g. foo/my_alternative_db.